-In previous translation studies, the number of patients varied between 5 and 87. $^{12,13,14}$ A correlation sample size calculation was performed using the Sample Size Calculators for designing clinical research tool (UCSF Clinical & Translational Science Institute) $^{16}$ .
-The calculation yielded that recruiting a total of 194 patients would be sufficient; using $\alpha$ (two-tailed) = 0.05, $\beta$ = 0.20 and r=0.20.
-The goal for the present study was to recruit at least 100 patients at each of the two tertiary care centres.
+In previous translation studies, the number of patients ranged from 5-87.
+12-14 A correlation sample size calculation was performed using the sample size calculators for designing clinical research tool (UCSF Clinical & Translational Science Institute).
+16 The calculation yielded that recruiting a total of 194 patients would be sufficient using α (two-tailed)=0.05, β =0.20, and r=0.20.
+The goal for the present study was to recruit at least 100 patients at each of the two tertiary care centers.